I am a

 Become an in demand tourism professional

-A specialist degree in international tourism and hotel management will allow you to take advantage of this growth by providing you with specialist knowledge of service industries combined with professional leadership and business management skills.
+A specialist degree in international tourism and hotel management from Griffith will allow you to take advantage of this growth by providing you with knowledge of service industries combined with professional leadership and business management skills.
+We’ll also teach you how to innovate and think creatively and sustainabily, so you are ready for the future of business.

 Study tourism and hospitality at Griffith